 Marcellus Andrews is guest blogging at On the Commons and has a nice essay on how the world looks to an economist who’s “black and green”–an African American with a passion for the environment.
 “Somewhere along the way, I became a bit green in my views on economic life and policy, though my ‘greenness’ has a distinctly black undertone.”

-Further down in his essay, Andrews raising the question of how unequal racial power might force its way into scenarios that [...] read more >
+Further down in his essay, Andrews raising the question of how unequal racial power might force its [...] read more >

 I didn’t see the Dartmouth College debate myself, but the local paper has an editorial pointing out that Tim Russert pressed the Democratic candidates on “what to do about the pending crisis” of Social Security at the debate in Hanover, NH, the other day.
 This makes for a good time to remind readers that the crisis is not nearly so cut and dry as it is generally portrayed.
 See these Econ-Atrocities from March 2005: